 The majority of PEC members were representatives of NGOs: 33,734 persons, or 48.1% of the total number of elected PEC members.
-Of these, 28,867 people represent the five pro-government NGOs and local offices of the pro-government Federation of Trade Unions.
+Of these, 28,867 people represent the five pro-government NGOs and local offices of the pro-government Federation of Trade Unions, the chairman of which was at the same time head of Aliaksandr Lukashenka's nomination group.
 The share of representatives of the five pro-government NGOs and trade unions included in the PECs was 96.9% of the total number of nominations.
 Representatives of opposition NGOs were not included in the commissions.